 Requirements for application are:

--Minimum cumulative college GPA of 2.7.
-Only transcripts that provide an admission requirement course will be used in calculation of the cumulative GPA.
-If a transcript is submitted for an admission requirement course, the cumulative transcript GPA will be used in a weighted calculation of the cumulative GPA requirement.
+4. Minimum cumulative college GPA of 2.7.
+Only transcripts that provide an admission requirement course will be included in the calculation of the cumulative GPA.

 Math proficiency - 60 percent or higher

 Reading proficiency - 70 percent or higher